Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 4. Registers:

-Registers are further divided into several types, that are
+Registers are further categorized into several types:

 • Data Register (DR)